ComplianceCheckup

 PCI DSS v4.0.1 — what changed in 2025?

 PCI DSS v4.0 was released in March 2022 and replaced v3.2.1, which retired on March 31, 2024.
 PCI DSS v4.0.1, a minor clarification update, was released in June 2024.
 The standard introduces 64 new requirements, many of which were "best practices" with a compliance deadline of March 31, 2025.
-Key new requirements include: customised implementation approach (flexibility in how controls are implemented), targeted risk analyses (replacing prescriptive frequencies with risk-based timelines), multi-factor authentication for all access to the cardholder data environment (Req.
+Key new requirements include: customised implementation approach, targeted risk analyses, multi-factor authentication for all access to the cardholder data environment (Req.
 8.4.2), and expanded e-commerce security requirements covering payment page scripts (Req.
 6.4.3 and 11.6.1).

 How to use this PCI DSS compliance checklist